 Growing up, my father talked about his grandfather’s soda co., and how he would go and visit after school (elementary) and help fill the bottles.

 I found one large (27oz) tooled crown and several smaller (8oz) tooled crowns.
 Several machine made bottles (8oz) have also been observed.
-No blob top bottles have been found to date but I’ve seen photos on the Internet (both 8oz and 27oz).
-I’ve also seen D J Walsh siphon bottles on the Internet.
+The bottle embossed “Springfield, B. Q.,” found by a reader of this post, has a blob top finish.
+I’ve also seen D J Walsh siphon bottles pictured on the Internet.